-During annual inspection (with the burner removed), examine the heat exchanger for signs of contamination and clean if necessary.
+During burner inspection (with the burner removed), examine the heat exchanger tubes adjacent to the burner's normal position.
 In areas of poor gas quality, there may be a buildup of black plaque (typically sulfur).
 Other fouling agents: airborne dust, debris and volatiles.